International Zoo Educators Association

 The English version of this Statutes is the original text.

 The present Statutes enters into force with immediate effect.

-Done at Hong Kong, China, this 4th day of September 2014 on behalf of the International Zoo Educators Association:
+Done at Buenos Aires, Argentina, this 21st day of October, 2016 on behalf of the International Zoo Educators Association:

 Conference venues and schedules shall coincide as closely as possible with the schedule and venue of the WAZA Conference, whenever possible, in order to facilitate closer cooperation and communication between zoo educators and zoo directors.
 It is the goal of the Association to rotate the biennial conference to different regions every two years, provided that an appropriate host site is available.
 Prior to the Conference in a particular year, the relevant Regional Representatives, in consultation with the President, should solicit offers of a host site for the next Conference, and for four years hence.
 This will put the Association on a schedule of deciding on a Conference location as far in advance as possible.